Inspired eLearning's PhishProof campaigns are a powerful tool designed to enhance your organization's security by:

 Campaign Options

-This tool offers a variety of options for sending your campaign.
-See descriptions for each numbered item below the image.
+This tool offers various options for sending your campaign.
+Below the image, see descriptions for each numbered item.

 (click to view enlarged image)